 Follicular Unit Extraction (FUE) is another popular method of hair restoration.
 FUE involves removing individual follicles from the donor area and transplanting them into the recipient area.
 This method can treat baldness or thinning areas on the scalp and other body parts such as the eyebrows and beard.

 Platelet Rich Plasma (PRP) therapy is also an option for those seeking non-surgical solutions to their hair loss problems.
 PRP therapy involves injecting platelets into the scalp, which helps stimulate new hair growth by increasing blood flow and delivering essential nutrients to follicles that may be dormant due to age or genetics.

-Dr. Brian Shafa specializes in natural-looking results with minimal scarring using state-of-the-art technology for maximum accuracy and precision during surgery.
+Dr. Brian Shafa specializes in natural-looking hair restoration in Beverly Hills and Santa Monica with minimal scarring using state-of-the-art technology for maximum accuracy and precision.
 He also provides non-surgical options such as PRP therapy which can help improve overall hair health without any downtime or discomfort associated with surgical procedures.
 At Dr. Brian Shafa Plastic Surgery, you will receive personalized care from experienced professionals who understand your unique needs when restoring your natural look through advanced techniques like FUE, PRP therapy, or traditional transplants.
 As a top plastic surgeon, Dr. Shafa has helped countless patients regain their confidence by restoring their natural beauty through his innovative methods of hair restoration surgery.

 Hair Restoration FAQs

 How does PRP help restore hair follicles?